 If an engineer drops a bunch of turrets, I will run out of line-of-sight or range of the turrets, and make the engineer come to me.
 Even if it means running away from an engineer, it’s better and safer than trying to deal with all the turrets and the engineer at the same time.

-Many engineers will run an HGH build, which lets the engineer stack a lot of might.
+Many engineers will run with a few boons, which lets the engineer stack a lot of might.
 Against these builds, it’s best to save Corrupt Boon until might stacks are about 12 or higher.
 Doing this will usually strip the boons when an engineer’s elixirs are off cooldown, leaving him at a substantial disadvantage.

 If a ranger is ranged, s/he’ll likely be using a shortbow and might even be built for conditions.
 If that’s the case, turn the conditions around with Deathly Swarm, Putrid Mark, and Consume Conditions.